YOPP Special Observing Periods (SOPs)

 The core period of YOPP, which took place from mid-2017 to mid-2019, entailed periods of enhanced observational and modelling campaigns in both the Arctic and the Antarctic.
-As a direct outcome of the YOPP planning meetings on "YOPP in the Southern Hemisphere" (June 2016, Columbus, Ohio, USA), and on "Arctic Observations and the YOPP Modelling Component" (September 2016, Reading, UK), it has been decided to carry out Special Observing Periods (SOPs) during the YOPP Core Phase.
-The purpose of the SOPs was to enhance the routine observations in an attempt to close the gaps in the conventional Arctic and Antarctic observing systems for an extended period of time (several weeks).
-This has allowed to carry out subsequent forecasting system experiments aimed at optimizing observing systems in the polar regions and providing insight into the impact of better polar observations on forecast skills in lower latitudes.
+As a direct outcome of the YOPP planning meetings on "YOPP in the Southern Hemisphere" (June 2016, Columbus, Ohio, USA), and on "Arctic Observations and the YOPP Modelling Component" (September 2016, Reading, UK), it was decided to carry out Special Observing Periods (SOPs) during the YOPP Core Phase.
+The purpose of the SOPs was to enhance the routine observations, particularly but not exclusively radiosondes, in an attempt to close the gaps in the conventional Arctic and Antarctic observing systems for an extended period of time (several weeks).
+This has allowed to carry out subsequent forecasting system experiments aimed at optimizing observing systems in the polar regions and providing insight into the impact of better polar observations on forecast skills in lower latitudes to be carried out.

 The following three Special Observing Periods took place (click to enlarge

 - February 1st to March 31st, 2018 in the Arctic,

 - July 1st to September 30th, 2018 in the Arctic, and

 - November 16th, 2018 to February 15th, 2019 in the Antarctic.

 - April 14, 2022 to August 31, 2022 in the Antarctic.